-The choices we make in life are not only driven by the alternatives at hand but also by our preferences, likes, and dislikes.
-This decision making process is a major component of a job search.
+The choices we make in life are not only driven by the alternatives at hand but also by our preferences, likes and dislikes.
+This decision-making process is a major component of a job search.
 Very few, if any, people are willing to relocate without restrictions.
-Human beings are choosy by nature and inherent in the word choosy is the concept of having a choice.
-The ideal job search will in the end produce options and the more options, the better—right?
-Not necessarily.

 In order to maximize the number of choices, one must minimize the number of filters.
 For example, let's say you will do any job, live anywhere, take any salary, place no restrictions on travel, work any and all hours of the day, and are open to any type of business or industry.
 That level of flexibility will definitely increase the options available, but does that approach support your goal of finding the right opportunity?

 Job location is a filter used by both parties in a job search.
 An employer does not want to interview a candidate who will not seriously consider the location of the job.
-Similarly, a candidate should not waste time and resources to find a job in a location where he or she will not live.
-Keep in mind also that filters do two things when applied to a system.
-Yes, they increase the quality of the final product by removing impurities along the way.
-However, in the process of removing these impurities, the flow or quantity is restricted and choices are fewer, but also inherently better.
-Think about it—what matters more—quantity or quality?
+Similarly, a candidate should not waste time and resources to find a job in a location where they will not live.

 How important is the geographic location filter in your job search?
 Take the time to learn your Geographic ABCs before you start interviewing.
 Here is a 10-step exercise to help you answer that question and conduct a more productive search.